DHT

 overlay.node.toSign id:adnl.id.short overlay:int256 version:int = overlay.node.ToSign;

-As a result, we get a valid list of nodes that are able to give us information about the workchain shard we need.
+As a result, we obtain a valid list of nodes that can provide information about the required WorkChain shard.

 dht.updateRule.anybody